-Data rooms are generally created for due diligence exercises or during an advance engineering stage (i.e. detailed engineering).
-Regardless of the purpose, it is helpful for all involved in the study to have some type of a document control person who understands what is in the data room, what is important, and what is non-essential.
+Data rooms are generally created for due diligence exercises or during advanced engineering.
+Regardless of the purpose, it is helpful for all involved to have some type of a document control person who understands what is in the data room, what is important, and what is non-essential.

-Large companies or large projects may often have an dedicated document control person to manage the data room.
-However smaller companies simply in a due diligence phase may tend to dump all the electronic files they have into the dataroom, sort them into different folders hopefully, but it’s still up to the reviewer to dig through the files to find what they need.
-This can be a time consuming task, costing the client money in wasted time.
-Therefore organization of the data room is key.
+Large projects may often have an dedicated document control person to manage the data room.
+However smaller companies in a due diligence phase may tend to dump all the electronic files they have into the data room, including email transcripts, and sort them into different folders hopefully.

-Comprehensive searchable document management systems such as Aconex, SharePoint, and others are available, but they can be pricey and do require a team mindset to organize and catalogue the information put into them.
-However a properly implemented system like these can make it easier to search for files, keywords, and the latest versions of files.
-“Properly implemented” means that the entire team takes the time to put the information in and ensure it is properly tagged.
-However even these systems can become repositories for hundreds or thousands of files.
+Comprehensive searchable document management systems such as Ansarada, Aconex, SharePoint, and others are available.
+They can be pricey and will require a team mindset to organize and catalog the information put into them.
+However a properly implemented system can make it easier to search for files, keywords, and the latest versions of files.
+“Properly implemented” means that the entire team takes time when putting information in to ensure it is properly tagged.
+However even such systems can become repositories for hundreds or thousands of files.

-As an aside; when using a cloud-based dataroom or FTP site, try to select one that allows bulk downloading of documents rather than only allowing one file at a time.
+When using a cloud-based data room or FTP site, try to select one that allows bulk downloading of documents rather than only allowing one file at a time.

 Some data rooms, for security and tracking purposes, require users to be online in order to open a document, even documents downloaded onto your computer.
 This makes it difficult to work when one doesn’t have internet access.